BendyLand/my-std/README.md

 ## Objective

 My main objective with this library is to build in some commonly used (but for some reason, not included with the STL) methods, as well as some convenience features that can be found in some higher level languages, such as negative indexing for strings and vectors.
-Over time, I am be able to optimize these implementations, but for now, they will prioritize ease of use over performance.
+Over time, I may be able to optimize these implementations, but for now, they will prioritize ease of use over performance.